 Overall, the bazaar was successful, the tenant specifically was in great demand as they sold more than 60 cups of Thai milk tea and green tea.
 As a result, we managed to raise a total of IDR 2 million for an orphanage and ACSW has been annually conducted ever since then.
-Personally, for me the whole process was a roller coaster of emotions, from overthinking, stressing out, and feeling relieved.
-Despite all that, I learned to be more grateful about my team members, who have been rooting for me throughout the process.

 This experience made me realize the importance for a leader to be open and transparent throughout their leadership process.
-That leadership is not just about highlighting the victories and trying to be a frontline when problems come, but also about the humility to be open by letting my team members know everything since they have the right to know about what is going on.
+Leadership is not just about highlighting the victories and trying to be a frontline when problems come.
+It is also about the humility to be open by letting my team members know what is going on.
 Because after all, team members are not just pawns, but also co-contributors.
-Thus, with this realization, I look forward to continuing becoming a composed leader in university by taking leadership roles on projects or events, with an aim to maintain supportive team cooperation by creating a safe place for the whole team as we strive together through the highs and lows.
+Thus, with this realization, I look forward to continue becoming a composed leader in university.
+I will take on leadership roles on projects or events with an aim to maintain supportive team cooperation by creating a safe place for the whole team as we strive together through the highs and lows.

+Hi Laurent:

+I think this is a more polished draft!

+I noticed you wanted to make sure to elaborate your story to get your point across which is understandable.
+I cut down the parts that as the reader I see as unnecessary without eliminating the point of the story.
+You can readjust as you see fit with consideration of the word count.

+I suggest reading through your whole essay again to see where you might use more concise wording, avoid using too many prepositions, and combine sentences with similar meanings to reduce redundancy.

+All the best!